cosmos/cosmos-sdk/docs/learn/advanced/17-core.md

 ## Event Service

 The Event Service returns a handle to an [EventManager](https://pkg.go.dev/cosmossdk.io/core@v1.0.0-alpha.4/event#Manager) which can be used to emit events.
-For for information on how to emit events and their meaning in the SDK see the [Events](08-events.md) document.
+For information on how to emit events and their meaning in the SDK see the [Events](08-events.md) document.

 Note that core's `EventManager` API is a subset of the EventManager API described above; the